 Thirty flowers of 'Christmas Marvel' and 30 of 'Leen van der Mark' were pollinated reciprocally in February 1992.
 Ten pods per cross matured on the plant.
-The ovaries were cut transversely in 8 slices at 5 weeks after pollination (WAP).
-The slices were placed on medium which consisted of 1⁄2MS or MS, both with 5% or 9% sucrose.
+The ovaries were cut transversely in 8 slices and brought into culture at 5 weeks after pollination (WAP).
+The 4 slices at the top of the ovary (stigmatic side) were placed on medium which differed in composition from that used for the four slices at the basis of the ovary.
 Four weeks later, at 9 WAP, ovules were excised from the ovary-slices and placed individually on medium.
-The media consisted of 1⁄2MS or MS, both with 3% or 5% sucrose.
-Approximately the same number of slices or of ovules from each position in the ovary were placed on each medium.
+Ovules of two subsequent slices of each flower were placed on each of the 4 media used in ovule culture.
+Approximately the same number of (ovules from) slices from each position in the ovary were placed on each medium.

 Results were analyzed statistically by means of the t-test (Payne et al., 1993).
+The LSD is presented for comparison of all different treatments within the experiment.
 The statistical analysis was executed on probit scale (McCullagh and Nelder, 1989).